Santana Garrett: All Elite Wrestling (2021)

-Santana Garrett made her AEW debut in a losing effort against Diamante on AEW Dark.
+Santana Garrett made her AEW debut as jobber in a losing effort against Diamante on AEW Dark.
 Garrett faced Tay Conti in a losing effort on the Buy-In special for AEW Rampage.
 This was a rematch from their days in NXT where Conti previously defeated Garrett.
 Garrett returned to AEW Dark and suffered another loss, this time being squashed by The Bunny.
-On the November 12, 2021 episode of AEW Rampage, she was defeated by Jade Cargill.
+On the November 12, 2021, episode of AEW Rampage, she was defeated by Jade Cargill in under two minutes.

-Return to WWE (2022-present)
+Return to the independent circuit (2023–present)

-On August 29, 2022 Santana was hired back by WWE as a coach for the Performance Center.
+She came back to Women of Wrestling in December 2023 to team with Americana as the "All American Girls" feuding with Amber O'Neal & Jessie Jones.
+In January 2023, Garrett wrestled against Jessie Elaban in Boca Raton Championship Wrestling and debuted with her first victory in BRCW.

 Personal life

 Garrett has two sisters and five brothers.
-She is a second-generation professional wrestler, with her father Kenny Garrett having worked as "TNT" Kenny G. Garrett has stated: "My dad taught me a lot about the business growing up.
+She is a second-generation professional wrestler, with her father Kenny Garrett having performed as "TNT" Kenny G. Garrett has stated: "My dad taught me a lot about the business growing up.
 He used to wrestle in St. Louis and other territories, and I knew I wanted to become a wrestler as well."
-She previously lived in St. Louis, but returned to Ocala, Florida in 2010.
-Shortly there after, she moved to Orlando, Florida.
+Garrett's father died after a long battle against cancer in December 9, 2018.
+She previously lived in Saint Louis, Missouri, but returned to Ocala, Florida in 2010.
+Shortly thereafter, she moved to Orlando, Florida.
 Her favorite wrestlers are Sable, Victoria, and Trish Stratus.

 Garrett is married to Jeremy Avner, a nutrition coach based in Lake Mary, Florida.